I’m not sure where I first heard of it, but creating a “shrunken draft” can be a way to get to know a long draft.

 - Reduce the margins.

-- Find and click on the View Multiple Pages feature of your word processing program.
+- Find and click on the View Multiple Pages or Zoom feature of your word processing program.
 Continue making these and similar adjustments until you can see as much of your document as possible.

 - Consider the ratio of highlighted to not-highlighted text.
 Perhaps contrasting colors reveal long sections of description and few scenes, for example.
 Or, a narrative you thought shared points of view evenly between two characters does not.